levithebevi/mount2/README.md

-# writeperm
+# mount2
-A cli utility for changing a users write permissions for a filesystem written in C.
+Mount2 is a cli tool that acts as a front-end for the mount command with more information and user friendliness.